 Spring is a glorious time of year to explore southern Thailand – especially if you’re looking for a beach break.
 The weather is heating up, but you’ll miss the winter crowds that flock here over Christmas.
 Visit in April and you can join the water fights of Songkran festival, too.

-This 10-day TRIPS by Culture Trip tour starts and ends in Phuket.
+This 10-day Culture Trip tour starts and ends in Phuket.
 You’ll spend the night on a floating raft house in Khao Sok Lake before visiting the lagoons, limestone cliffs and beaches of Krabi – and cruising through the Andaman Islands in search of wildlife and fiery sunsets.

 Spring is a unique time to explore Sri Lanka – while the southwest monsoon is just beginning, you’ll escape the crowds and see the country rejuvenated by rain.
-This 12-day TRIPS by Culture Trip group tour starts in Colombo, before moving north to visit the elephant herds of Minneriya National Park and the Sigiriya rock fortress.
+This 12-day Culture Trip group tour starts in Colombo, before moving north to visit the elephant herds of Minneriya National Park and the Sigiriya rock fortress.

 Learn how to cook Sri Lankan curries in Kandy, visit the tea plantations of Ella and explore the south coast on a wildlife safari in Yala National Park.